grz0zrg/fsynth/README.md

  Note : Blue component output of the fragment shader can be used for real-time sounds/visuals sync. (it is unused by the synthesis engine)

-MIDI Feature list (Integrated MIDI support with the WebMIDI API):
+## MIDI Feature list (Integrated MIDI support with the WebMIDI API):

  * Integrated note-on/note-off messages, note frequency, velocity, MIDI channel and elapsed time are accessible in the fragment shader
- * 704 notes polyphony with a GeForce GTX 970 GPU (16 notes polyphony is the minimum, polyphony is automatically detected from the GPU capabilities)
+ * Polyphony is automatically detected from the GPU capabilities (704 notes with a GeForce GTX 970 GPU, 16 notes is the minimum)
  * Hot plugging of MIDI devices are supported
  * MIDI enabled shader inputs

-Requirement:
+## Requirement:

  * Recent browser such as Chrome, Opera, Safari or Firefox (WebMIDI is still not supported by Firefox)
  * Recent medium GPU (Graphics Processing Unit), this app. was made and is used with a GeForce GTX 970